noelmace/blog-posts-and-stuff/mocha-shared-behaviors/mocha-shared-behaviors.md

 ### split behaviors

-One way to solve split behaviors issues is by defining the shared behaviors one by one, spec by spec, like this:
+One way to solve the issues the previous method raise is by defining the shared behaviors one by one, spec by spec, like this:

 ```javascript
 export const expectUserLike = user => ({